Names of Transnistria: Other names in use

 In Russian, the names used for Transnistria are always consistently either Pridnestrovskaia Moldavskaia Respublica or Pridnestrovie (the two official names, long- and short- respectively).
 However, in English a wide variety of names have been used to describe the region, among them: Trans-Dniester, Transdnistria, Transdniestria, Transdniestr, Trans-Dniestria, Transdniester, Transniestria, Transdnestr, also Trans-Dnjestr and Trans-Dnjester.

 The European Court of Human Rights used the name Moldavian Republic of Transdniestria or Moldovan Republic of Transnistria (MRT), while Organization for Security and Co-operation in Europe and others sometimes refer to it as the Transnistrian Moldovan Republic (TMR).
 Author Charles King, in his book The Moldovans, uses the names Dnestr Republic and Dnestr Moldovan Republic (DMR).

 Naming background

 All of the names cited above have their root in the name of the river Dniester.
-In Romanian/Moldavian, the river is known as Nistru.
-The name "Transnistria" is Romanian/Moldavian and literally means "beyond the river Dniester".
-The name has been in use in Romania as early as 1924, but it was popularized internationally during World War II.
-Therefore, this name is very offensive to the locals.
+In Romanian, the river is known as Nistru.
+The name "Transnistria" is Romanian and literally means "beyond the river Dniester".
+The name has been in use in Romania as early as 1924.

 In both Russian and Ukrainian, the name has a more literal meaning as it is called "Cisdniestria" which means "On this side of the Dniester", "By-the-Dniester" or "On-the-Dniester" (as opposed to beyond the Dniester).